gashcrumb/ipaas-api/docs/entities.md

     - has many Connections
     - has many Integration Templates
     - has many Users
-    - has many Environments
 - User
     - has a name
-    - has many Organizations
+    - belongs to many Organizations
     - has many Integrations
 - Integration
     - has a name
     - has a configuration
+    - has an Integration Template
+    - has many IntegrationRuntimes
+    - has many Tags
+- IntegrationRuntime
     - has a state
-    - refers to an Integration Template
-    - has many Tags
-    - has many Environments
+    - has an Environment
 - Integration Template
     - has a name
     - has a step order